tanishpvt/ProfileUi-with-Php-Database/README.md

 - Ui Design Edit Profile
 - PHP mySQL Database
 - All Input Box are filled with Validation
-- Password are encrypeted with SHA-1
+- Password are encrypeted with SHA-1 AND MD5